-The cabinet of art and natural history (Kunst- und Naturalienkammer) was established by August Hermann Francke in 1698.
+The Cabinet of Artefacts and Natural Curiosities (Kunst- und Naturalienkammer) was established by August Hermann Francke in 1698.
 Today this collection is regarded as the only fully preserved cabinet of curiosities dating from the Baroque age.
-[German]

 In the beginning, the later cathedral of Halle was a church built by the Dominican.
 Traditionally churches of a mendicant order don’t have a tower.
 The lovely gables were added by Cardinal Albert of Brandenburg.
 Today it is just a church again but people of Halle still call the edifice a Dom (cathedral).